lucasseveriano/lucasseveriano.github.io/README.md

 Ph.D Student in Computing of UFF (2021)

-M.Sc. in System and Computing Engineering of UFRJ (2020)
+M.Sc. in System and Computer Engineering of COPPE/UFRJ (2020)
 B.Sc. in Information System of Grande Rio University (2016)

 ### **About me**